 =G19 * $G$9

 In this article, you get both a calculator and a template for mileage reimbursement calculations.
 So, you can download the Template and utilize it as a Mileage Reimbursement Calculator if you want.
-Last but not the least, I hope you found what you were looking for from this article.
+Last but not least, I hope you found what you were looking for in this article.
 If you have any queries, please leave a comment below.
-Also, if you want to read more articles like this, you can visit our website ExcelDemy.